celestiaorg/docs/docs/nodes/light-node.md

-# Setting Up a Celestia Light Node
+# Setting Up A Celestia Light Node

 This tutorial will guide you through setting up a Celestia Light Node, which can allow you to do data-sampling on the Data Availability (DA)